Job-Ad-Research-at-QSB-LUC/JAAT/README.md

 This now will return a list of 1/0 predictions, in the same order as the input texts.

+## WageExtract
+`WageExtract` is used to extract wages (min and max) from a text, as well as the frequency associated with these values (i.e., hourly, weekly, monthly, or annually).

+To get started, create a new `WageExtract` object:

+`W = JAAT.WageExtract()`

+Then, you can classify any text by calling the following function:

+`prediction = W.get_wage(TEXT)`

+This will return either a dictionary of the extra min/max/frequency values, or the statement `The provided text does not contain a wage statement.`.
+For larger batches of texts, use the batch function:

+`predictions = W.get_wage_batch(LIST_OF_TEXTS)`

+This now will return a list predictions in the same order as the inputted texts, with each value either as a dictionary or `None`.

 ## Acknowledgements

 This project has received generous support from the National Labor Exchange, the Russell Sage Foundation, the Washington Center for Equitable Growth.